AEDP™ Institute Steering Committee

 The Steering Committee is an important part of AEDP™ Institute’s governance infrastructure.
 Its role is to receive, digest and act on -usually by delegating to sub committees of their design- substantial matters and opportunities brought to them by the Institute’s Director, the Administrative Team, Institute committees, other Institute groups and individual community members.
 And the Steering Committee uncovers challenges / opportunities and initiates projects on its own.

-Examples of sub committees that have been formed or will be formed by the Steering Committee are:
+Examples of sub committees that have been formed by the Steering Committee are:

 Eden Abraham, Counsellor, Ontario CANADA